Wednesday, October 16th 2024

 Rim BENNOUNE

-en Production Automatisée (LURPA) and the Laboratoire National de Métrologie et d’Essais (LNE) (France)
+Laboratoire National de Métrologie et d’Essais (LNE-CNAM)

 Title: Enhancing Cylindricity Evaluation in Dimensional Metrology through Digital Twin